 Most of the electricity that TVA makes is generated at the 11 coal-fired power plants that TVA runs across the Tennessee Valley.
 These plants burn coal to make electricity.
 They are also called "fossil" plants because the coal they burn was formed from the remains of prehistoric plants.

-TVA built the first of its 11 large fossil plants in the 1940s, and today these plants produce 100.1 billion kilowatt-hours of electricity—64 percent of the electricity TVA makes.
+TVA built the first of its 8 large fossil plants in the 1940s, and today these plants have a net summer capacity of over 10,000 megawatts—24 percent of the power generated by TVA.

 How does a fossil plant work?

 Electricity is made at a fossil plant by burning coal, which heats water in a boiler to produce steam.
 The steam, under a lot of pressure, flows into a turbine, and the turbine spins a generator to make electricity.